taylor-pike/taylor-pike.github.io/_posts/2020-08-20-first-post.md

 [You can find my travel blog here.](http://tayloruntamed.com/)

-I am taking this class because my interest in blogging.
+I am taking this class because of my interest in blogging.

 Although I have started my own blog, I would like to improve my skills and learn more about how to make my blog/site successful.